websemantics/themeblr/README.md

           Build Bootstrap Stuff the Right Way!

 ```
 >  Whether building a Bootstrap 4 theme or a brand new CSS toolkit, Themeblr has your back.
 Themeblr provides an easy way to extend Bootstrap 4 styles and plugins using Bootstrap 4 Grunt system.
-Themeblr can also be used as the basis for developing new CSS frameworks, for example [Brimer](https://github.com/websemantics/Brimer) and [Strapant](https://github.com/websemantics/strapant).
+[Brimer](https://github.com/websemantics/Brimer), [StrapAnt](https://github.com/websemantics/strapant) and [Semantic Strap](https://github.com/websemantics/semantic-strap) are few examples of using Themeblr to build brand new CSS toolkits.
 Huge thanks to the creators and authors of [Bootstrap](https://getbootstrap.com/) for creating such a magnificent framework and build system.

 ### [Features](http://websemantics.github.io/themeblr)&nbsp;&nbsp;&nbsp;[Getting Started](#getting-started)&nbsp;&nbsp;&nbsp;[Submit Issue](https://github.com/websemantics/themeblr/issues)

 ## Getting Started

+To build a new project from Themeblr, go through the following steps,

+- Clone or fork [Themeblr(https://github.com/websemantics/themeblr) repository,

-First, clone or fork this repository and change `package.json` details  (name, version etc) to suit your requirements.
+ and change `package.json` details  (name, version etc) to suit your requirements.

 Start building a fancy brand new [CSS framework](#projects) or a Bootstrap 4 theme by overriding Bootstrap components inside `scss` folder, and or creating new jQuery/Bootstrap plugins inside `js` folder.